 advocate in Sacramento CA. This is what I know.

-Scrutineers is training volunteers to observe the vote count & other procedures AFTER upcoming elections in 2023 and 2024.
+Scrutineers is training volunteers to observe the vote count & other procedures AFTER upcoming elections in 2024.

 Click for more info